Name(s) of author(s): Calibri 12, bold

 *CONFLICTS OF INTEREST

-Since our journal belongs to the field of Humanities, and our authors are faculty members, independent researchers or research institutes employees, we will define conflicts of interest as: the editorial and advisory boards, faculty colleagues or associates of said boards, mentors, mentees, project partners, any kind of coordinators and coordinated relationships and personal relationships with the said board.
+Since our journal belongs to the field of Humanities, and our authors are faculty members, independent researchers or research institutes employees, we will define conflicts of interest as: the editorial board, faculty colleagues or associates of said board, mentors, mentees, project partners, any kind of coordinators and coordinated relationships and personal relationships with the said board.
 If, however, financial interests may be involved, these will have to be declared, too.
 Our journal will ensure a fair and unbiased review process for all such categories, as described in the Peer Review paragraph below.
 Please tick any of the following categories in the table attached.

 *RESEARCH AND WRITING ETHICS